microsoft/ChakraCore-wiki/Contributor-Guidance.md

 •Include adequate tests ◦At least one test should fail in the absence of your non-test code changes.
 If your PR does not match this criteria, please specify why
 ◦Tests should include reasonable permutations of the target fix/change ◦Include baseline changes with your change

+ChakraCore is an organically grown codebase.
+The consistency of style reflects this.
+For the most part, the team follows these coding conventions.
+Contributors should also follow them when making submissions.

 •Follow the general coding conventions adhered to in the existing code